hadzicni/SiTra-QR-Code-Generator-UHBS/README.md

 ## About

 This tool was created by Nikola Hadzic.
 The current version is 3.0.
-For any questions or issues, please contact the author at bibilionyt@gmail.com.
+For any questions or issues, please contact the author at nikola.hadzic@usb.ch.

 ## System Requirements